getpopper/popper/docs/sections/getting_started.md

 popper run --help
 ```

-**Note:** All Popper subcommands allow you to pass `--help` flag to it to get more information about what the command does.
+> **NOTE**: All Popper subcommands allow you to pass `--help` flag to it to get more information about what the command does.

 ## Link to GitHub repository